 The additional documents listed below must be provided in a single transmission in the form of a PDF document before the funding application deadline of Wednesday November 13, 2019 at 4 p.m.
 This amalgamated document must be e-mailed to the Fonds at firstname.lastname@example.org with the application number indicated in the subject line.
 The Fonds will acknowledge receipt of the document within 48 hours.
 If no response is received from the Fonds, it is the principal investigator's responsibility to verify whether the documents were received.
 Their absence from the application file could result in the co-investigators concerned being withdrawn from the cluster.

-A. Co-investigators working in practice settings—who are exempt from submitting a CCV—must provide an abbreviated CV (maximum 2 pages) summarizing the following in relation to the team's scientific program, in the order listed:
+A. Co-investigators who meet criteria a), b), c) and d) of Status 4 of the CGR (Other research statuses) must provide an abridged CV (maximum 2 pages) summarizing the following in relation to the team's scientific research, in the order listed:

-their publications or other scientific achievements, where applicable.
+their publications or other scientific achievements and/or creation, where applicable.

 B. For co-investigators who wish to belong to more than one infrastructure, as described in Section 5, a letter of no more than two pages demonstrating the merit of the dual membership (distinctive nature of the researcher's contribution to both programs/initiatives; added value to both programs/initiatives; conditions of the dual membership).
 This letter must be transmitted to the Fonds notwithstanding the documents already provided by currently funded clusters.
 It must be co-signed by both principal investigators and confirm the commitment of 40% of the co-investigator's research activities to each of the two infrastructures.